mjpritchard/test-decap-help/content/docs/mass/external-access-to-mass-faq.md

 ## Introduction

+The Managed Archive Storage System (MASS) provides storage and restore services for large volumes of Met Office data.
+It is a service operated by the UK Met Office.

 This article provides answers to MASS frequently asked questions:
 Click on the link for each of the FAQs below to expand the answer.